 A green façade is a constructive system that allows to plant vegetable species in the entire vertical surface of a façade.
 The structure that supports this system is affixed to the façade.
 On this structure there are placed different layers and a hydroponic substrate in which the plants grow.
-The green noise barriers are built with the following elements:
+The green facade is built with the following elements: